PhillyDistrictAttorneysOffice/jnet/README.md

 # Installing the python package

+If you are testing out the package and running the scripts provided in `bin/` from the root directory of the git repo checkout, the package from the subdirectory will automatically be added.
+In other contexts, you should install the `jnet` package.

 See the [README.md](jnet-package/) in the `jnet_package` subdirectory for details on installing the JNET python package.

 If configuration parameters are defined in multiple places, the `jnet` package will first use a parameter in the script code, then a parameter defined in the a `json` configuration file, and finally something found in the certificate search path (when applicable).